TIP-Global-Health/eheza-app/README.md

 [![Build Status](https://travis-ci.com/Gizra/ihangane.svg?token=p2M1EeCrd3dY32WxWj3X&branch=master)](https://travis-ci.com/Gizra/ihangane)

 This app is now using Progressive Web App techniques in order to load static assets (Javascript, images, CSS, etc.) while offline.
-This has a couple of implications.
+This has several implications.

 - In order to force the app to use the latest version, you may need to do a